 - Or, I prefer to just wrap about a dozen corn tortillas in a paper towel and microwave them for 60 seconds.

-I also heat up a pan of red mild enchilada sauce on low.
+I also heat up a pan of Rosarita mild enchilada sauce on low.
 If you like spicier, then use Old El Paso brand.
-If you prefer a milder flavor, then use Rosarita brand enchilada sauce.
+But, if you want it to taste like the real deal, I recommend Rosarita.
+It’s what I use every time now.

 I lay a cookie sheet on the stove on one side.
 Then, on the other side, I have the pot of enchilada chili gravy at the back of the stove and the red enchilada sauce pot in front of that on the stove.